-Tsuna was crying silently to himself, not wanting to disturb the nurses and doctors that roamed the hallways continuously, knowing they would only say bad things about him.
+Tsuna was crying silently to himself, not wanting to disturb the nurses and doctors that roamed the hallways continuously outside his door, knowing they would only say bad things about him.
 He curled up in the bed sheets, wanting to scream and cry out for something, anything, anyone, since it was so dark in this little room.
-There was hardly any light coming from the moon at the windows and because of that, it made everything seem so scary in this place.
-The machines weren't helping either, they were making all sort of strange lights and sounds in the room.
+There was hardly any light coming from the moon at the windows, the blinds wide open, and because of that, it made everything seem so scary in this place.
+The machines weren't helping either, they were making all sort of strange lights and sounds, clicking as fluids dripped down the lines connected to him.
 He was all alone in the dark.
 Eventually, he closed his eyes to the rest of world, hoping to tune out everything, but it didn't help.

 He had learned about his condition.
 He was sick, so very sick, and was told that he was going to die, going to disappear.
 With his childlike mind, he didn't know what it meant, nor did he understand what the doctors were talking about - something called cancer?
 He didn't know what cancer was, but it sounded terrible.
 Still, to die meant that he would go far away from everyone, right?
 Tsuna cried harder, that wasn't fair.
 He didn't like this.
 He didn't want this.

 And what about Mama?
 Tears streamed down his face in despair at the thought of the only person who truly loved him.
 Mama would be left all alone, with no one around, because Papa was never home to take care of them.
 Tsuna wouldn't be surprised if Papa didn't even know he was sick in the first place and probably wouldn't even come see him before he died.
 Such a terrible father he had.